Must know about acne

 Risk factors for acne includes:

 - Family history- Genetics plays a role in acne.
-If both parents experienced acne, there’s a chance that you will develop it also.
+If both parents experienced acne, there’s a chance that you will develop it as well.

 - Greasy or oily substances around your working environment- You may develop acne where your skin comes into contact with oily lotions and creams or with grease in a working area, such as a kitchen.

-- Friction or pressure on your skin- This can be caused by the things we used like tight collars or clothings, cellphones, helmets, backpacks and etc.
+- Friction or pressure on your skin- This can be caused by the things we used like tight collars or clothing, cellphones, helmets, backpacks etc.

-- Stress- This doesn’t cause acne, but if you have acne already, stress may make it worse and may even lead you to a depress mood.
+- Stress- This doesn’t cause acne, but if you have acne already, stress may make it worse and may even lead you to mood disorders.

-These are the self care tips and remedies you can do at home:
+Here are the self-care tips and remedies you can do at home:

 - Shower after doing your daily activities.
 Oil and sweat on your skin can lead to breakouts.
 Just take a rest first before taking a shower.

 - Over the counter acne cream or gel.
 It can help dry excess oil.
 Ask the pharmacist for the most effective over the counter product you can use for your acne.
-The Food and Drug Administration always warns the people that some popular non prescripted acne lotions, cleansers and other skin products can cause a serious reaction.
+The Food and Drug Administration always warns the people that some popular acne lotions, cleansers, and other skin products that aren’t prescribed can cause a serious reaction.
 If you experienced adverse reactions such as faintness, shortness of breath or difficulty in breathing, swelling of the eyes, face, lips or tongue, tightness of the throat you better consult your doctor immediately.

 - Use non-oily makeup.
 Choose to use those oil-free cosmetics that won’t clog pores and those won’t irritate the skin.

-- Before going to bed make sure to remove your makeup.
+- At night, before going to bed make sure to remove your makeup.
 Going to sleep with cosmetics on your skin can clog your pores.
-Also, it’s a good idea to throw out old makeup and regularly clean the cosmetic products that you are using.
-Make sure to store them in a non dusty area.
+Furthermore, it’s a good idea to throw out old makeup and regularly clean the cosmetic products that you are using.
+Make sure to store them in a non-dusty area.
 Always check the expiration before using.

-- Wear comfortable clothings.
-Uncomfortable clothings like tight fitting (or body fit) traps heat and moisture and can irritate your skin.
-If possible, avoid also tight fitting straps, backpacks, helmets, hats, sports equipment and any other accessories to prevent friction against your skin.
+- Wear comfortable clothing.
+Uncomfortable clothing like tight-fitting (or body fit) traps heat and moisture and can irritate your skin.
+If possible, avoid also tight-fitting straps, backpacks, helmets, hats, sports equipment and any other accessories to prevent friction against your skin.

 - Avoid touching or picking your acne.
-Doing so can worsen the problem and may result to a more acne production.
+Doing so can worsen the problem and may result in a more acne production.

-- Drinking water is primarily thought to prevent acne because it promotes proper skin hydration.
+- Drinking water prevents acne because it promotes proper skin hydration.
 Dry skin can trigger excess oil production which could lead to acne.

 Does diet or food can cause acne?

-According to studies certain dietary factors may trigger acne it may include dairy products and carbohydrate-rich foods such as breads, chips, chocolates and etc. More research is needed to examine why this happens or whether acne patients need to follow specific food restrictions.
-Eating greasy food has little or no effect on acne, but working in a greasy area,will lead to developing an acne because the oil can stick to the skin and block the hair follicles.
+According to studies certain dietary factors may trigger acne, it may include dairy products and carbohydrate-rich foods such as breads, chips, chocolates etc. We need more research to examine why this happens or whether acne patients need to follow specific food restrictions.
+Eating greasy food has little or no effect on acne, but working in a greasy area, will lead to developing an acne because the oil can stick to the skin and block the hair follicles.

 If you have a worse acne problem, you may want to visit your Dermatologist or Skin specialist for further treatment.
-They will do an assessment and treatment for your skin problem and prescribe appropriate medications for your condition.
-When your acne improves you may need to continue the prescribed medication and treatment to prevent new skin breakouts.
-Such as: topical medications, oral medications, light therapy sessions and etc.
+They will do an assessment and treatment for your skin concern and prescribe appropriate medications for your condition.
+When your acne improves, you may need to continue the prescribed medication and treatment to prevent new skin breakouts.
+Such as topical medications, oral medications, light therapy sessions etc.

-These is really stressful but keep in mind that you are not just the one experiencing this.
-Help yourself, share how you feel and how you want to solve the problem with your family, social support groups or you may want to talk with a health counselor.
-You can do this to avoid so much stress which may result to depression.
+These are really stressful but keep in mind that you are not just the one experiencing this.
+Help yourself, share how you feel and how you want to solve the problem with your family, social support groups, or you may want to talk with a health counselor.
+You can do this to avoid so much stress, which may result in depression.